ChandaniCodes/Game-Control/README.md

-It is a basic app which print odd & even number.
+It is a basic app which print odd & even numbers.
-In this project, We can see how to communicate one component to another in Angular.
+In this project, We can see how to communicate one component to another component in Angular.